Gaius-Augustus/BRAKER/README.md

 ##### Important:

 BRAKER expects the entire `config` directory of AUGUSTUS at `$AUGUSTUS_CONFIG_PATH`, i.e. the subfolders `species` with its contents (at least `generic`) and `extrinsic`!
-Providing an writable but empty folder at `$AUGUSTUS_CONFIG_PATH` will not work for BRAKER.
+Providing a writable but empty folder at `$AUGUSTUS_CONFIG_PATH` will not work for BRAKER.
 If you need to separate augustus binary and `$AUGUSTUS_CONFIG_PATH`, we recommend that you recursively copy the un-writable config contents to a writable location.

-You have a system-wide installation of AUGUSTUS at `/usr/bin/augustus`, an unwritable copy of `config` sits at `/usr/bin/augustus_config/`.
+If you have a system-wide installation of AUGUSTUS at `/usr/bin/augustus`, an unwritable copy of `config` sits at `/usr/bin/augustus_config/`.
 The folder `/home/yours/` is writable to you.
 Copy with the following command (and additionally set the then required variables):

 ```
 cp -r /usr/bin/Augustus/config/ /home/yours/